ayerfph/ayerfph/README.md

 **`Aspiring Data Engineer`**

 I’m a data enthusiast passionate about uncovering insights and solving problems through data.
-Currently, I’m honing my skills as a Data Analyst while exploring Data Engineering concepts and applications to build a stronger foundation in the end-to-end data lifecycle.
+Currently, I’m honing my skills as a Data Analyst while exploring Data Engineering concepts and AI technologies to strengthen my foundation and contribute effectively in the business landscape.

-This is my usual routine — Eat.
-Learn.
-Code.
-Read.
-Repeat...

  <p align="left">
       <a href="https://github.com/ayerfph?tab=followers">